 WHO I AM

 I’m a bassist/producer and music technologist based in Brooklyn, New York.
-I’m also an Ableton Certified Trainer and I’m currently on the faculty of The Juilliard School and New York University’s Clive Davis Institute of Recorded Music where I have designed the production and performance with Ableton Live courses.
+I’m also an Ableton Certified Trainer and I’m currently a professor in the Electronic Production and Design department at Berklee College of Music.
+I’m also on the faculty of The Juilliard School and New York University’s Clive Davis Institute of Recorded Music where I have designed the production and performance with Ableton Live courses.
 One of my proudest accomplishments, however, is the founding of the Brooklyn Digital Conservatory which since 2015 has provided music technology and production education to Latin America.
 In 2018, the Brooklyn Digital Conservatory partnered with DJLab in San Jose, Costa Rica to create Central America’s first electronic music production certificate program and Ableton Certified Training Center.

 I was born in Boston, Massachusetts and come from a family of musicians in my mother’s native land of Nicaragua.
 I trained on classical piano and and jazz bass at Boston’s New England Conservatory of Music Preparatory School and was the first-ever student to complete the Level IV Jazz Certificate.
 I attended Harvard University where graduated Magna Cum Laude in History and also spent two semesters at Berklee College of Music as a Jazz Bass Performance major.
 Three weeks after graduating in 1997, I moved to New York City to work as a session bass player.